 An SRO is "a person or company that represents registrants and is organized for the purpose of regulating the operations and the standards of practice and business conduct of its members and their representatives with a view to promoting the protection of investors and the public interest."
 SROs may apply for recognition, but they are not obliged to be recognized.
-The Commission has recognized only the IDA, the MFDA and RS Inc. as SROs.
+The Commission has recognized only the IDA, the MFDA and RS Inc. SROs.
 Every securities dealer, investment dealer, and broker is required to be a member of a recognized SRO (currently, the IDA).
-Every mutual fund dealer is required to be a member of the MFDA.
-Every ATS is required to retain a regulation services
+SROs member of the MFDA.
+SROS.
+Every MITALL SROS Every mutual fund dealer is required to be a member of the MFDA.